 We review the carrying value of goodwill for impairment annually and whenever events or changes in circumstances indicate the carrying value may not be recoverable.
-Goodwill is tested for impairment at a reporting unit level, determined to be at an operating segment level or one level below.
-We have not aggregated any operating segments into reporting units for purposes of conducting goodwill impairment testing.
+In 2011, we early adopted guidance from the Financial Accounting Standards Board related to the assessment of qualitative factors in evaluating goodwill for impairment.
+The adoption of this guidance did not impact our consolidated financial statements.
 When reviewing goodwill for impairment, we first assess numerous qualitative factors to determine whether it is more likely than not that the fair value of our reporting units are less than their respective carrying values.
 Examples of qualitative factors that we assess include our share price, our financial performance, market and competitive factors in our industry and other events specific to our reporting units.
-If it is concluded that it is more likely than not that the fair value of a reporting unit is less than its carrying value, or to the extent a reorganization or disposition changes the composition of one or more of our reporting units, then we perform a quantitative twostep goodwill impairment test.
+If it is concluded that it is more likely than not that the fair value of a reporting unit is less than its carrying value, then we perform a quantitative two-step goodwill impairment test.
 The first step in this test is to compare the fair value of the reporting unit to its carrying value.
 We determine the fair value of a reporting unit based on the present value of estimated future cash flows.
 If the fair value of the reporting unit exceeds the carrying value of the unit's net assets, goodwill of that reporting unit is not impaired and further testing is not required.
 If the carrying value of the reporting unit's net assets exceeds the fair value of the unit, then we perform the second step of the impairment test to determine the implied fair value of the reporting unit's goodwill and any impairment charge.
 Determining the fair value of a reporting unit involves judgment and the use of significant estimates and assumptions, which include assumptions regarding the revenue growth rates and operating margins used to calculate estimated future cash flows, risk-adjusted discount rates and future economic and market conditions.
-Our most recent impairment assessment in the fourth quarter of 2012 determined that our goodwill was not impaired.
+Our most recent impairment assessment in the fourth quarter of 2011 determined that our goodwill was not impaired.
 Based on the most recent fair value estimates, the fair value of each of our reporting units exceeded its carrying value by a substantial margin.

 We review acquired intangible assets for impairment whenever events or changes in circumstances indicate the carrying amount of the asset may not be recoverable.
 Recoverability is assessed by comparing the carrying amount of the asset to the undiscounted future cash flows expected to be generated by the asset.
 Measurement of any impairment loss is based on estimated fair value.
 Given the significance of our goodwill and intangible asset balances, an adverse change in fair value could result in an impairment charge, which could be material to our consolidated financial statements.
-Based on our impairment assessments in 2012, we determined that our acquired intangible assets were not impaired.
+Based on our impairment assessments in 2011, we determined that our acquired intangible assets were not impaired.